Freedom Through the Brahmaviharas: An Introduction to the Qualities of the Heart

 What is this again?
 In this four-part workshop series, we’ll offer an introduction to each Brahmavihara through decolonized and creative teaching as well as practice.
 For example, Tia will explore equanimity through Erykah Badu and Charlene will introduce compassion through visual art.

 Who’s teaching?
 The teachers of this workshop are part of a collective who are dedicated to the offering of mindfulness and contemplative practices for Black, Indigenous, and People of Color - the world majority.
-All of the teachers have been specifically trained by BIPOC teachers to teach BIPOC students and are excited to share this offering with you.

 Where is it?
 This is a virtual workshop series.